aduskett/buildroot-aws-iot/README.md

 - clone or download buildroot from: https://buildroot.org/
 - clone or download and extract this repository: `git clone git@github.com:aduskett/buildroot-aws-iot.git`
-- copy the config to the buildroot configs directory: `cp buildroot-aws-iot/aws/configs/greengrass_qemu_x86_64_defconfig configs/greengrass_qemu_x86_64_defconfig`
+- copy the config to the buildroot configs directory: `cp buildroot-external-iot/aws/configs/greengrass_defconfig configs/greengrass_defconfig`
-- apply the config with the external tree: `BR2_EXTERNAL=buildroot-aws-iot/aws make greengrass_qemu_x86_64_defconfig`
+- apply the config with the external tree: `BR2_EXTERNAL=buildroot-external-iot/aws make greengrass_defconfig`
 - Add or remove packages with `make menuconfig`
 - Build the project with `make`
-- Run the qemu image (see buildroot-aws-iot/aws/board/greengrass-qemu-x86_64/readme.txt)
+- Run the qemu image (see buildroot-external-iot/aws/board/greengrass/readme.txt)

 For more information about using and building with Buildroot, see: https://buildroot.org/downloads/manual/manual.html